- TRIP DURATION

 - Exploring the unknown land above Budi Gandaki that offers a long river gorge, cascading waterfalls, a thrilling suspension bridge, and an exciting view

-- Passing via the subtropical jungle that homes some unique and rare Himalayan wildlife and flowers
+- Passing via the subtropical jungle that is home to some unique and rare Himalayan wildlife and flowers

 - A challenging hike on the premises of the mountains that takes us above 5000 meters at Larkya La